ahlim0m/ahlim0m.github.io/essays/reflect-on-meteor.md

 always wanted to learn and do, but I just could not figure out where to start from.
 Building a web app with meteor using everything we have learned so far such as javascript and [Semantic UI](https://semantic-ui.com/) has definitely gave me an idea and taught me the concept of web development.
 Meteors' auto-refresh feature was one of the convenient features I really liked, for which I could just code, go back to the page and see the changes made right away.
-All I can say about Meteor and people who are about to learn Meteor is not to worry, because everything is cool.
+All I want to say to people who are about to learn Meteor, is not to worry, because everything is cool.